torreypayne/Devour/README.md

 [Details][phase-one]

-### Phase 2: Viewing Blogs and Posts (~2 days)
+### Phase 2: Viewing Decks and Cards (~2 days)
-I will add API routes to serve blog and post data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, users will be able to create blogs and view both blogs and posts, all inside a single Backbone app.
+I will add API routes to serve deck and flashcard data as JSON, then add Backbone models and collections that fetch data from those routes.
+By the end of this phase, users will be able to create decks and view both decks and flashcards, all inside a single Backbone app.

 [Details][phase-two]

-### Phase 3: Editing and Displaying Posts (~2 days)
+### Phase 3: Learning New Information (~2-3 days)
-I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
-First I'll need to add a Markdown editor to the `PostForm`, and make sure that the Markdown is properly escaped and formatted in the `PostShow` view.
-I also plan to integrate Filepicker for file upload so users can add images to blog posts.
+I plan to utilize the SM-2 Algorithm (originally designed by P.A.
+Wozniak) to allow users to memorize their flashcards.
+The algorithm:

+1. Split knowledge into smallest possible items.
+2. With all items, associate an initial Easiness-Factor (EF) to 2.5.
+3. Start repetitions:

+Time until next repetition(I):
+  I(1) = 1;
+  I(2) = 6;
+  if (n > 2)
+    I(n) = I(n-1) * EF

+4. Assess quality of response: 0-5
+5. Assess easiness of the flashcard, based on previous data and response from user:

+Easiness Factor(EF):
+  EF' = EF + (.1-(5-q)(0.08 + 0.02(5-q)))

+6. If the user's response is less than 3, we start repetitions from the beginning, i.e. use I(1) and I(2).
+7. After each repetition session, repeat all items that scored below 2 until they score 2.

 [Details][phase-three]

-### Phase 4: User Feeds (~1-2 days)
+### Phase 4: Sharing Decks (~1 day)
-I'll start by adding a `feed` route that uses the `current_user`'s `subscribed_blogs` association to serve a list of blog posts ordered chronologically.
-On the Backbone side, I'll make a `FeedShow` view whose `posts` collection fetches from the new route.
-Ultimately, this will be the page users see after logging in.
+I'll allow users to share decks with other users.
+This will be done by allowing users to see each other in the Users index, and allowing a simple share by utilizing a DeckShares association table.

 [Details][phase-four]

-### Phase 5: Searching for Blogs and Posts (~2 days)
+### Phase 5: Searching for New Decks (~1 day)
-I'll need to add `search` routes to both the Blogs and Posts controllers.
-On the Backbone side, there will be a `SearchResults` composite view has `BlogsIndex` and `PostsIndex` subviews.
-These views will use plain old `blogs` and `posts` collections, but they will fetch from the new `search` routes.
+I'll need to add `search` routes to both the Decks controllers.
+On the Backbone side, there will be a `SearchResults` composite view that has `Deck` subviews.
+These views will contain card collections, but they will fetch from the new `search` routes.

 [Details][phase-five]

+### Bonus Phase 6: Making it easier to learn Cards (~1 day)
+I'll figure out a way to make the learning process "easier" for users, by improving the presentation of the cards, allowing them to be more alive.
+This may be implemented by adding features that mimic a "working environment" for the subject they are currently studying.
+For instance, if the User is studying Biology, then making the background mimic the natural environment and create animal noises.
+This would likely be implemented by allowing the user to choose between general deck "themes" which would add additional animation and features.
+Additionally, I want to allow users to input the answer and determine whether they wrote it correctly.

 ### Bonus Features (TBD)
-- [ ] "Like" button and counter for posts
+- [ ] "Like" button and counter for decks
-- [ ] Custom blog urls
 - [ ] Pagination/infinite scroll
-- [ ] Activity history (e.g. likes, reblogs, taggings)
+- [ ] Activity history (e.g. likes, comments, taggings)
-- [ ] Post types (image posts, quote posts, etc)
-- [ ] Reblogging
+- [ ] Tweets that display User progress
 - [ ] Multiple sessions/session management
 - [ ] User avatars
 - [ ] Typeahead search bar